Help for you, if you look after an elder relative or friend.

 Still with me?
 Then let’s do introductions…

 Marj has lived with us for over nine years now.
-A mixed vascular dementia and Alzheimer’s disease diagnosis means nowadays Marj needs hands-on help from care workers and I throughout the day and night.
+A mixed vascular dementia and Alzheimer’s disease diagnosis means nowadays Marj needs hands-on help from care workers and us throughout the day and night.

 There’s no formal training for this new carer role you find yourself in and you probably didn’t apply for the job either.
 I hope to make things a heck of a lot easier for you.
 I’ll share the essentials and the things not to worry about, the pathways and short-cuts to support.
 My intention is constructive, as too often in the news caring, carers and the cared for are not presented positively.
-I hope the practical, financial and emotional support shared here means more time for fun, even in Covid-times.
+I hope the practical, financial and emotional support shared here means more time for fun, even in post Covid-times.

 Finally, we’re still learning, so we’d love to hear from you and other carers too.

 If your close or ‘remote’ carer responsibilities are increasing and you want to know what might come next and where to find help, click here for all blog posts (most recent at top) or on contents to search faster by topic.
 You can sign up for monthly-ish updates at the bottom of any page.
-Our Carers versus Covid page pulls together all the information you need right now and you can also follow us @maudandmum too.
+The Carers versus Covid page pulls together all the information you need right now and you can also follow us @maudandmum too.

 PS All views are our own unless otherwise stated.
 Not for profit, we’re not paid for anything we write.